FakeItEasy/FakeItEasy/docs/specifying-a-call-to-configure.md

 # Specifying a Call to Configure

 One of the first steps in configuring a fake object's behavior is to specify which call to configure.
-Like most FakeItEasy actions, this is done using a method on the `A` class: `A.CallTo`.
+Like most BlairItEasy actions, this is done using a method on the `A` class: `A.CallTo`.

 ## Specifying a method call or property `get` using an Expression